logicmason/pinyin-to-zhuyin/README.md

 Pinyin to Zhuyin creates two command line utilities, `p2z` and `p2z-stream`.
 Internally, they use the same converter.

 ###p2z
 P2z takes a pinyin input file as a command line argument and then outputs the equivalent zhuyin.
-The included file named "test" contains the short piyin phrase—`cheng2gong1le5!`.
+The included file named "test" contains the short pinyin phrase—`cheng2gong1le5!`.
 Example usage:
 ```
 $ p2z ./test
 ㄔㄥˊㄍㄨㄥㄌㄜ˙!